 In their work, both Haubrich and Yost help clients find practical solutions.
 In addition, Haubrich helps clients consider the financial aspects of a midlife career change so they can feel comfortable that the decision will not set them back.
 Here are some suggestions to consider.

 Think About New Possibilities

 There are rewards that come from solving problems at work.
 If your career is not offering a sufficient level of satisfaction, it can be easy to think that retirement is the way out.
 Many retirees, however, find that retirement is not what they had hoped for.

 What they really wanted was a place where they could thrive.
 A place where they could contribute and be part of something exciting.
 A midlife career change may be a viable alternative to retirement and it may also prove to be more personally rewarding.

 Don't Assume You Can't Afford to Make a Change

 For example, assume you dislike your $100,000 per year job.
-You figure you can last another five years at your career.
+You figure you can last another five years in your career.
 In simple numbers, that adds $500,000 of income to your family.
 There is an alternative job you think you'd like, but it only pays $55,000 a year.

 However, making this midlife career change would mean you would not burn out, and could happily continue to work for another 12 years.
 Using simple numbers, the lower-paying job adds $660,000 of income to your family.